SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 A Function can be called from **its own body**.
 This is called **recursion** and you can find more about it on [Wikipedia](https://en.wikipedia.org/wiki/Recursion_(computer_science)) or google it.

-### Problem: empty cash receipt
+### Problem: Blank Receipt

-Write a function, that prints empty cash receipt.
+Write a function, that prints an empty cash receipt.
 The function must call another three functions: one to print the title, one for the main part, and the last for the bottom part.

 |Part of cash receipt|Text|
 |---|---|